 CP (commercial paper): A short-term money market instrument issued at a discount with the full face value repaid at maturity.
 CP can be issued in various currencies with a term to maturity of less than one year.

 Credit rating: Measures a borrower’s creditworthiness and provides an international framework for comparing the credit quality of issuers and rated debt securities.
 Rating agencies allocate three kinds of ratings: issuer credit ratings, long-term debt and short-term debt.
 Issuer credit ratings are among the most widely watched.
 They measure the creditworthiness of the borrower including its capacity and willingness to meet financial obligations.
 QTC has a strong rating from two rating agencies—Standard & Poor’s, and Moody’s.

-Distribution group: A group of financial intermediaries who market and make prices in QTC’s debt instruments.
+Fixed Income Distribution Group: A group of financial intermediaries who market and make prices in QTC’s debt instruments.